-We are required by Government to investigate all reasonable alternatives to identify land for new homes to meet the identified need.
+The Council is required by Government to investigate all reasonable alternatives to identify land for new homes to meet the identified need.
 The Strategic Housing and Economic Land Availability Assessment (SHELAA) 2017 identifies a number of sites that are suitable and available for development in the Local Plan period and which could contribute towards meeting the District's housing need.

-Historically we have relied on developing the existing built up areas of Sevenoaks, Swanley and Edenbridge, with smaller scale development in some of the smaller settlements.
-However given the increased demand for housing, it is not possible to accommodate all needs on these sites.
+Historically the Council has relied on developing the existing built up areas of Sevenoaks, Swanley and Edenbridge, with smaller scale development in some of the smaller settlements.
+However given the increased demand for housing, it is not possible to accommodate all need on these sites.

 Recent consultation with community representatives via place-making workshops showed strong support for the protection of the Green Belt and a preference to develop brownfield land.
-Whilst it is unlikely that the identified housing need will be met within existing settlements and on brownfield sites alone, we will continue to explore all brownfield options.
+Whilst it is unlikely that the identified housing need will be met within existing settlements and on brownfield sites alone, the Council continues to explore all brownfield options.